 The Sea Islands Institute's purpose is to fulfill the mission of USCB through programming and research that grow out of the extraordinary location of the University.
 Our region has a rich history of diverse cultures and an environment worthy of protection.
 The SII is interdisciplinary, providing outreach, research, and education services supporting sustainability of our treasured community.
 The SII combines the expertise of local researchers and outside partners in an effort to protect the region's economic, ecologic, and cultural vitality.
-The SII's work is coordinated by a steering committee, appointed by the Executive Vice Chancellor for Academic Affairs in coordination with department chairs.
+The SII's work is coordinated by a steering committee, appointed by the Provost in coordination with the Director of the Sea Islands Institute.